SpicyChicken6/Common_metabolomics-data-analysis_tasks/design_documents/SRS(Software Requirement Specification).md

 3. Requirements

-	Input data format for targeted metabolites concentrations: csv file with columns that contain metabolites concentration values for targeted metabolites; each row represents each sample
+	Input data format for targeted metabolites concentrations: csv file with columns that contain metabolites concentration values for targeted metabolites; each row represents each sample; only contains one factor--there are only two groups in the data